issosnj/isso-donation-kiosk/kiosk-app/FIND_APPLE_TEAM_ID.md

 # How to Find Your Apple Developer Team ID

-Square needs your Apple Developer Team ID to configure the mobile SDK.
-Here's how to find it:
+**Important:** Since you have Square Stand hardware, you need to use Square (not Stripe).
+Square requires your Apple Developer Team ID to configure the mobile SDK for Square Stand integration.

+Here's how to find your Team ID:

 ## Method 1: From Xcode (Easiest)